Friday, July 14, 2006

 Why is relevance important?
 Because relevance brings the right reputation, and the right reputation brings repeat traffic.
 You want the right reputation.
 Don't be like Doug Powell of BibleDesk fame.
 Doug is "gathering souls for Christ", by being devious.

-Get indexed based on your content, not on what you think will attract traffic.
+Get indexed based on your content, not on what you think will attract traffic, or make money.

 If you want to post in a forum, participate in the discussions.
 Answer a question or two.
-You can always have a signature.
-Put your blog URL in your signature.
+Build a reputation.

 After you help or participate for a while, you'll know what needs saying.
-So write some blog articles, based upon what you posted.
+Write some blog articles, based upon what you posted.
 When you have relevant articles, you link to them in the body of your message in the forum.
 Don't advertise the blog in the body of your posts - that's for spammers and trolls.
-Always link to specific blog posts, and make them relevant links.
+Always link to specific blog posts, and always cite relevant links.

 Don't depend upon your ISP, or your blog host, to get traffic to your blog.
 You need the search engines - that's how folks look for help, and that's how they will find your blog.